Canadian Armed Forces Search and Rescue: Resources

 CH-118 Iroquois helicopter from CFB Cold Lake in the mountains of British Columbia.

 CC-138 Twin Otter at Cambridge Bay Airport.

 Canadian Forces CH-149 Cormorant helicopter exercising with a Canadian Coast Guard vessel.

-Canadian Forces search and rescue resources are mostly in the form of squadrons of dedicated SAR aircraft located at bases across the country supported by 750 personnel, which includes ground crew, air crew, and 150 Search and Rescue Technicians (SAR Techs).
+Canadian Forces search and rescue resources are mostly in the form of squadrons of dedicated SAR aircraft located at bases across the country supported by 750 personnel, which includes ground crew, air crew, and 140 Search and Rescue Technicians (SAR Techs).
+They are primarily based at 5 bases across Canada.
 CF SAR operations occasionally provide assistance to civilian agencies which lack the resources and equipment to conduct a large scale SAR operation.